 - Mediation preserves the privacy of the parties

-- Mediation saves the children from watching their parents battle each other in court
+- Family law mediation saves the children from watching their parents battle each other in court

-If mediation is right for you, call us today at 410-876-6000.
-An attorney is waiting to discuss the matter with you.
+If family law mediation is right for you, call us today at 410-876-6000.
+A Westminster Maryland family law attorney is waiting to discuss the matter with you.

 Our Westminster Maryland divorce mediation lawyers serve all of Maryland including Westminster, Taneytown, Eldersburg, Mount Airy, Sykesville, Lutherville, Timonium, Cockeysville, Baltimore, Essex, Manchester, Hampstead, Woodbine, Pikesville, Edgemere, Kingsville, Middle River, White Marsh, Middle River & Nottingham, Maryland.